 Then there is also the case of exonerating the bond once it is no longer needed.
 If you do not exonerate the bond, then the surety company will assume the bond is still needed and they will continue to charge you a premium for the bond.

 How Much Does a Discharge of Mechanic's Lien Bond Cost?

 A Discharge of Mechanic’s Lien Bond amount will always be at least 110% of the lien face value.

 For example, if the lien is for $50,000, then the Mechanic's Lien Bond amount will usually have to be at least $55,000.
 This is not how much you have to pay for the bond, though.

 The price of the bond (called the bond premium) will be a percentage of the total bond amount.
 Usually the percentage rate you'll have to pay will be between 1-15% and will be based off your credit score and other financials.

-Full collateral is often required for this bond, but some carriers will write this bond without full collateral.
+Full collateral is often required for this bond.

 To see what you'd pay for this bond, get a free quote below: